chillum/go4rake/README.md

 The reason only the native runtime is supported in `test` is that `go test` for a different operating system does not work.
 That's a pity.

-Note: when used on Windows, ZIP files for Mac/Linux/Unix will contain incorrect permissions (after extracting them one needs to do `chmod 0755` on the extracted file).
-Probably, that means, we need a different archiver on Windows (7-zip?
-Don't know).

 ### To install and use go4rake you need:

 * Go cross-compilation toolchain for all the platforms, you need.
   (Mac and [Homebrew](http://brew.sh/) users can run `brew install go --cross-compile-common` or `brew install go --cross-compile-all` for this, on other Unix and Windows you should [build Go from source](http://dave.cheney.net/2013/07/09/an-introduction-to-cross-compilation-with-go-1-1).)
-* [Info-ZIP](http://www.info-zip.org/Zip.html) `zip` binary in path
-  (ships with MacOS X and most Unix systems).
 * Install [Ruby](https://www.ruby-lang.org). `gem` utility comes with it.
 * Install go4rake: `gem install go4rake`.
 * Enable go4rake in `Rakefile`: include `require 'go4rake'` in it (create the file, if missing).